AGS Industrial Computers for Industrial Servers

 In popular use however, a server is a physical computer dedicated to running as a host one or more of these services and to serve the needs of users of the other computers on the network.
 A server could be a DATABASE SERVER, FILE SERVER, MAIL SERVER, PRINT SERVER, WEB SERVER, or else depending on the computing service it offers.

-We offer the best quality industrial server brands available such as KORENIX and JANZ TEC .
+We offer some of the best quality industrial server brands available such as ATOP TECHNOLOGIES, KORENIX and JANZ TEC .

 DATABASE SERVER : This term is used to refer to the back-end system of a database application using client/server architecture.
 The back-end database server performs tasks such as data analysis, data storage, data manipulation, data archiving, and other non-user specific tasks.